karimagnusson/kuzminki-zio/README.md

 }
 ```

-#### Support added for array fields
+#### Support for array fields and JSON results
-Support for array fields is not yet in a released version.
+The following features are not yet in a released version.
 Use git clone.

-#### Array field example
+#### Array field
 ```scala
 class Demo extends Model("demo") {
   val id = column[Int]("id")